What’s the Ideal Product Promotion Price for Your Next Marketing Campaign? 🦚

 These prerequisites will help demonstrate and measure how much revenue or margin a promotion strategy contributes simply by examining the additional sales or gross profit it delivers.
 It also analyses whether it drew in more clients or increased the volume of their purchase and by how much.

 3. Establish your price considering both your customers’ price sensitivity and product promotional strategy.

 Businesses must integrate price sensitivity levels and promotional success probability to develop optimal pricing and promotion strategies.
-Then, we discuss which market price to promote them based on 4 product categories:
+Then, we discuss which market price to promote based on 4 product categories:

 a.
 Products with both high price sensitivity and the probability of a successful promotion

 Address the price sensitivity of these products by employing a balancing strategy.
-For example, you should incorporate both maintaining the lowest prices possible and boosting it with discounts.
+For example, you should incorporate both maintaining the lowest prices possible and boosting them with discounts.
 Promotions on products in this segment should aim to increase buying frequency or sales volume.

 b.
 Products with high price sensitivity but a low probability of a successful promotion

 Items that normally fall into this category are essentials.
 We urge businesses to use a low-price approach that is lower than the suggested retail price but higher than a typical product promotion price.
 It would also help to identify your competitors’ pricing methods.

 c.
 Products with low price sensitivity but a high probability of a successful promotion